barebox/barebox/Documentation/boards/imx/nxp-imx8mq-evk.rst

 Not including booting via serial, the device can boot from either SD or eMMC.

+.. warning:: Barebox is currently not compatible with the MCIMX8M-EVK**B** variant with 4GiB of RAM.

 Downloading DDR PHY and HDMI/eDP Firmware
 -----------------------------------------